 Long summer days and nights bring fun, warmth, and many memories in the making.
 Capturing these memories can be as elusive as containing a firefly on a breezy, summer evening.
-As we continue our #SummerToRemember series, let’s dig into which techniques are best to record all our moments.
+As we continue our #SummerToRemember series, let’s identify which memory techniques are best to record all our moments.

 We all have our go-to memory techniques that typically work.
 But what about when they don’t?
 A new friend tried to recall another person’s name she thought we may both know.
 It really bothered her when she couldn’t remember the woman’s first name.
 We laughed at how we knew she’d eventually think of it and she did–about an hour later, as is often the case.

 We don’t always know how our unique memory works, just that it does (or sometimes doesn’t)!
 Typically, we try to associate or write things down.
 Others capture moments in pictures for posterity and prompt recollections later.
 These are some of my favorites as well as verbal repetition.
 I too never used to think much about HOW I remembered, but now I do.